wearelighthouse/devDependencies/README.md

 * `babel-loader` - This allows us to write our files in ES6 and when it is bundled it will also be compiled
 * `style-loader` - This allows us to `require()` style sheets in our JavaScript.
 When this is done they are injected into the page using `<style>` tags.

-To add `webpack` and these loaders as `devDependencies` for a given project run the following command:
+To add these loaders as `devDependencies` for a given project run the following command:

-`npm install --save-dev babel-core babel-loader babel-plugin-transform-object-rest-spread babel-preset-es2015 css-loader laravel-elixir-webpack-official style-loader`
+`npm install --save-dev babel-core babel-loader babel-plugin-transform-object-rest-spread babel-preset-es2015 css-loader style-loader`

-We are using `elixir`'s wrapper for `webpack` to run `webpack` as a task in our starting [`gulpfile.js`](resources/gulpfile.js#L70).

 ### Babel